Immigration Administrative Review Against UK Visa Refusal

 The reviewer usually examines the evidence submitted with the original application.
 And in most of the circumstances, an applicant cannot provide new evidence.
 Therefore, the reviewer disregards any new evidence, unless the decision relates to paragraph 320 (7A) or 320 (7B) of the Immigration Rules on General Grounds for Refusal.
 Furthermore, the reviewer will return any new evidence to the applicant along with the outcome of the AR.

 The reviewer undertakes an administrative review for UK visa in the light of the request.
 And accordingly, checks and reviews the original application for:

 - the correct assessment of the supporting documents

 - proper verification of the documents

-Perhaps, a reviewer may overturn a decision, if the decision-maker has:
+A reviewer may overturn a decision if the decision-maker has:

-- failed to properly consider evidence, submitted with the original application
+- failed to carefully consider evidence, submitted with the original application

 - failed to correctly apply the Immigration Rules